 There’s no shortage of outrage over the recent Baseball Hall of Fame election.
 Some are upset that their favorite candidate didn’t get in, some are outraged that the “steroid guys” got too many votes, some that they got too few.
-There are even those who are mad at baseball writers who submitted blank ballots, and those who are frustrated at the election process itself.
+There are even those who are mad at baseball writers who submitted blank ballots.

 Thankfully, it seems MLB is taking steps to clean up their act.
 One day after the Hall of Fame vote (not a coincidence) commissioner Bud Selig announced major changes to the league’s drug policy.

-If MLB really does get serious about their drug policy (they’re touting it as the toughest in pro sports), they could put a stopper on the “steroid era”, relegating it as a thing of the past.
+If MLB gets serious about their drug policy, they could put a stopper on the “steroid era”, relegating it as a thing of the past.
 Sure, there will always be players who will try to scam the system, but they would be kicked out, and the severe punishments would deter the majority.
 As ballplayers started to see that the game was relatively clean of illegal and banned substances, they would feel comfortable that there was a level playing field, and play the game straight.

-One of the most common gripes from the voters (the baseball writers) is that the guidelines set up by the Hall of Fame are not comprehensive enough to help them deal with a complex issue like PEDs.
+One of the most common gripes from Hall of Fame voters is that the guidelines set up by the Hall of Fame are not comprehensive enough to help them deal with a complex issue like PEDs.

 How does a voter differentiate between a player like Andy Pettitte, who never failed a test, but admitted to using steroids for a brief time during his career, and a player like Manny Ramirez, who twice was suspended for violation of the policies?